MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-evaluation.md

 ## Get started with the evaluation

-Set up the Microsoft Defender for Office 365 evaluation through two access points:
+Find the Microsoft Defender for Office 365 evaluation set-up card in the Office 365 Security & Compliance center (https://protection.office.com/homepage) from three access points:

-- **Policies**: In the Email & collaboration section, go to Policies & rules > Threat policies >  Defender for Office 365 evaluation
-- **Dashboard**: Go to Email & collaboration dashboard > Microsoft Defender for Office 365 card.
-Select Evaluate.
+- Threat management > Dashboard
+- Threat management > Policy
+- Reports > Dashboard

 ## Setting up the evaluation

-Once you start the set-up flow for your [free 30-day evaluation](https://go.microsoft.com/fwlink/p/?LinkID=698279), you'll be given two routing options.
+Once you start the set-up flow for your evaluation, you'll be given two routing options.
 Depending on your organization’s mail routing setup and evaluation needs, you can select whether you are using a third-party and/or on-premises service provider or only Microsoft Exchange Online.

 - If you are using a third-party partner and/or on-premises service provider, you'll need to select the name of the vendor from the drop-down menu.
 Provide the other connector-related details.

 - Select Microsoft Exchange Online if the MX record points to Microsoft and you have an Exchange Online mailbox.

- Select **Share data with Microsoft** to get the data aggregation benefits in your detection reports.

 Review your settings and edit them if necessary.
 Then, select **Create evaluation**.
 You should get a confirmation message to indicate that your set-up is complete.